Official websites use .gov

 Resources for the Volunteer Fire Service

 Almost 70% of U.S. firefighters are volunteers.
-The U.S. Fire Administration (USFA) is working with our partners to help keep volunteers healthy and safe, and to keep the volunteer fire service strong now and in the future.
+The U.S. Fire Administration (USFA) is working with our partners to help keep volunteers healthy and safe, and to keep the volunteer fire and emergency medical services (EMS) strong now and in the future.

 Health and safety